top of page

 Why Kidney Health Matters in Winter

+Kidney health is vital for your dog's overall well-being, especially during winter.
 The kidneys filter waste and balance fluids in your dog’s body.
 When temperatures drop, dogs may drink less water, increasing the risk of dehydration.
 Dehydration strains the kidneys and can worsen existing kidney issues.
-According to Traditional Chinese Medicine the kidneys rule the bones and are associated with fear.
-While UTI's and bladder infections rise in winter months CCL tears are also more common.
+According to Traditional Chinese Medicine, the kidneys rule the bones and are associated with fear.
+While UTIs and bladder infections rise in winter months, CCL tears are also more common.

 Keep Your Dog Hydrated